 The blue binding was cut on the bias.
 It seemed like it took forever to sew the bias pieces together.
 This quilt was made from a quilt kit that I purchased from Pohlar Fabrics in Liberty Indiana.
 I made the quilt larger by adding some fabrics from my stash.
 I was a bit nervous if I would have enough binding.
 I admit, I didn't measure the perimeter or look at a chart for bias binding.
 I just cut the whole piece of fabric that was in my quilt kit.
 It was a perfect binding experience- none of the miters ended up on the corners.
 Here I am getting ready to turn the final corner.

-This is the view of the floor when I turned the final corner.
+view of the floor when I turned the final corner.
 Are you kidding me?
 No wonder it seemed like I was sewing strips together forever!
 I guess the kit had an extra generous amount of fabric included for the binding.
 It was labeled bias binding, so I know I made it correctly.
 The only thing I can think of is that I made mine 2 1/4" and they could have figured yardage on 2 1/2" binding.
 I measured the leftover binding- 346".
 This is enough binding for a 75" x 90" quilt.
 It is now living in the bias binding container until I have a quilt that needs aqua and pink binding.
 These are the finished quilts.
 Well, not quite finished, they need the hand sewing done.

 No comments: